 Load Failure (PLF) alarm operate correctly, the normal steady-state condition must be known to the instrument.
 This is done by activating the PLF Adjust Req once the controlled process has achieved a steady state condition.
 This causes a load impedance measurement to be made which is used as a reference for detecting a partial load failure.
 If the load impedance measurement is successful PLFAdjusted (below) is set.
 The measurement cannot be made if the load voltage (V) is below 30% of (VNominal) or the current (I) is below 30% of (INominal).
-The PLF alarm becomes active as setup in 'PLF Sensitivity', below.
+The PLF alarm becomes active as setup in 'PLF Sensitivity' below becomes active as setup in 'PLF Sensitivity', below.